Marsha Dietlein Bennett: Early years

 Marsha Bradley Dietlein Bennett is the daughter of Mr. and Mrs. Robert Bradley.
 When she was 6 years old the family moved to Sidney, Ohio.
 She attended schools there until the family moved to Springfield, Ohio, in 1981.
 She graduated from North High School in Springfield, in 1983.
 She majored in drama at Brigham Young University (BYU).

 When she was 9 years old she joined the Longfellow Rhythmettes, and while she was in junior high school she portrayed one of the children in a production of The Sound of Music by Sidney High School.
 She was involved in theatrical presentations as a student at both Sidney and North high schools.

 Career

 As well as Return of the Living Dead Part II, Dietlein has appeared in numerous other films including Only You (1992), Mickey Blue Eyes (1999), Boiler Room (2000), Little Manhattan (2005), Little Children (2006), Winter of Frozen Dreams (2009), Nice Guy Johnny (2010), Newlyweds (2011) and The Fitzgerald Family Christmas (2012).

-Dietlein has guests starred on numerous TV shows including Herman's Head, Night Court, Walker, Texas Ranger, Matlock, Without a Trace, Gossip Girl, Third Watch, Law & Order, Law & Order: SVU, Law & Order: Criminal Intent, Ed, and Blue Bloods.
+Dietlein has guests starred on numerous TV shows including Herman's Head, Night Court, Walker, Texas Ranger, Matlock, Without a Trace, Gossip Girl, Third Watch, Law & Order, Law & Order: Special Victims Unit, Law & Order: Criminal Intent, Ed, and Blue Bloods.